sbonkosky/iot1/README.md

 Need to make sure that the pfx created for the aspnet app is copied to niot1 directory

 CORS added to node for cross-domain scripting stuff

+(Below is if not using the pfx file)
 In order to get chrome not to shows warning screen, had to create an openssl.cnf file in directory, then create a self signed cert with the command:

 openssl req \